AMSP-04/NETN-LOG/NETN-LOG.md

 * Repair of damaged platforms in facility or by unit
 * Transport of units, platforms, and humans by train, ship, or aircraft
 # Overview
-All NETN Logistics services are based on a Logistics Service Pattern that include negotiation, delivery and acceptance of logistics services.
-The pattern is described below and is implemented as base classes in the NETN LOG FOM Module.

 ## Materiel
 Materiel are classified as:
 * Consumable Supplies